 There are three levels of cover offered for private hire taxi insurance:

-You may be familiar with these terms because they are the same whether you're purchasing a domestic car insurance policy or a specific type of business cover like minicab insurance.
+You may be familiar with these terms because they are the same whether you're comparing a domestic car insurance policy quote or a specific type of business cover like taxi insurance.